Google now lets you delete the last 15 minutes of your iPhone search history — here’s how

 - Google Pixel 6 vs Pixel 6 Pro: Biggest differences to expect

-- Plus: No, an iPad can’t replace a laptop — and it cost me $1,000 to find out

-This feature will be useful in several incidences.
-Perhaps you’ve been browsing for a present for someone on a shared device, or maybe you don’t want whatever you’ve recently been researching to be picked up by the Google algorithm — we’ve all made some questionable web searches in the past; we’re not judging.
+This feature will be useful in several scenarios.
+Perhaps you’ve been browsing for a present for someone on a shared device, or maybe you don’t want whatever you’ve recently been researching to be picked up by the Google algorithm.
+We’ve all made some questionable web searches in the past; we’re not judging.

 Deleting the last 15 minutes of search is a little easier than constantly having to remember to switch to an incognito tab ahead of time.
 Plus, its integration within the Google iOS app makes it a feature that is extremely user-friendly.